VMC VIQ Scholarship Test

 During the Indian Independence fight, Gandhi suffered and was imprisoned multiple times with his supporters, but independence for his country remained his primary desire.
 Even after being imprisoned, he never returned to the path of violence.
 He led various liberation movements and founded the "Quit India Movement."
 The Quit India Campaign was a huge success.
 Mahatma Gandhi was a crucial contributor to India's freedom from British domination.
 In 1930, Mahatma Gandhi launched the Civil Disobedience Movement.
 It was a behaviour that entailed refusing to obey any oppressive instructions or regulations.
 As a result, this tactic and its enforcers were subjected to severe violence and cruelty.

 Gandhi’s death was the most devastating blow to the causes of peace and democracy.
-His demise left a massive void in the life of the country.
+His demise left a massive void in the hearts of the people of India.